If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 Here’s a separate video tutorial that walks you through YouTube TV’s DVR.

-If you want to join a live program in-progress and skip through the ads, you can do that as long as it’s in your library.
+If you want to join a live program while it’s in progress and skip through the ads, you can do that as long as it’s in your library.

 When you’re recording a program that’s airing live, select it and you’ll have two choices: